roaldnefs/awesome-prometheus/README.md

 The lists below contain all the official Prometheus exporters that are maintained by the [Prometheus GitHub organization](https://github.com/prometheus).
 For a complete list of exporters including any non-official exporters see [prometheus.io](https://prometheus.io/docs/instrumenting/exporters/) or [exporterhub.io](https://exporterhub.io) for a curated list of Prometheus exporters.

 ### Databases
-- [Consol exporter](https://github.com/prometheus/consul_exporter) - The exporter for Consul metrics.
+- [Consul exporter](https://github.com/prometheus/consul_exporter) - The exporter for Consul metrics.
 - [Memcached exporter](https://github.com/prometheus/memcached_exporter) - The Memcached exporter periodically scrapes Memcached stats.
 - [MySQL server exporter](https://github.com/prometheus/mysqld_exporter) - The MySQL server exporter periodically scrapes MySQL stats.